 Baby’s heads, apple sauce, wet happy dogs, pepperoni pizza in boxes and buttery movie nights.
 Countless vases of flowers; their perfume testimony to celebrations, apologies and loss.
 It is our homes that are marked by the scents of life; the sweat from hard work, our sexuality, and the disquieting odors of illness.
 What permeates each room is also a refection of our personal choices; perfume, candles, cleaning products, a window open to a rainy night.

 It is not just the making of a cup of Earl Grey that is relaxing as much as the blend of black tea and bergamot oil entering the nostrils.
 Leather purses, dark chocolate, old books, hyacinths, puppy breath, so many fragrances attached to memories and indulgences.
 The man in the elevator who was wearing the after shave of an ex-lover.

 Guests arrive for dinner to the delicious smells of roasting chicken mingled with the tang of lemon and garlic, if their senses are really keen they will pick up the earthiness of new potatoes gently boiling and a comfortable apple pie warming in the oven.
 Yet to be opened a crisp herbaceous Sauvignon Blanc and the evening will end as the day started with cups of smoky rich coffee.

-A rescued dog with a lot of love in him and for quite awhile some serious issues; he was loving referred to in this blog as the neurotic chocolate lab; Duke went over The Bridge, August 19th.
+A rescued dog with a lot of love in him and for quite awhile some serious issues; he was loving referred to as the neurotic chocolate lab.
 His final post is dedicated to ………….